marieval/100DaysOfCode/README.md

 ### Day 103 - 25.11.2018 (Sun)
 **Today´s Progress:** I finished the project Quotes For Every Day (except JS which I want to do later).
 I searched and tried several solutions for the footer-issue, but I wasn´t really satisfied with any of them (I wanted to have it really responsive - without fixed height of the footer), so I finally decided to use flexbox for it. ;-)

+### Day 104 - 26.11.2018 (Mon)
+**Today´s Progress:** I did some improvements in the project Quotes For Every Day.
+I started a new project (similar to the one which I did more than 1 year ago as a FCC project) - Local Weather App.
+I did the setup and basic layout of the project.
+I want some refresher about the details regarding Flexbox, so I started the Flexbox-section in the course [Advanced CSS and Sass](https://www.udemy.com/advanced-css-and-sass/).